QM.1 Formatting Tools & Word for Microsoft Office 365

 - Add your credits: Below the Author’s name, space down a line or two and add: Formatted by …..
 With your initials or name.
 Select a fun font for your name.

 Save your document.

 This is the end of Part One.
 Continue on to Part Two.

 Part Two: Tools

-Part 2 Step-by-step directions for inserting a page number and comments, getting the word count, using translation, and changing between different views is at the end of the Student Checklist provided.
+Part 2 Step-by-step directions for inserting a page number and comments, getting the word count, using translation, and changing between different views.

 Steps for Part two: